prestodb/rfcs/RFC-0001-row-id.md

 RFC.
 It might change from one warehouse to the next if different warehouses use different metatdata servers to supply the partition half of a row ID.

 The metadata server (for example, Hive Metastore) supplies the partition component in the same way it supplies all the other information in the `Partition` object.
 Typically this involves a network call to the server which returns a Thrift object.
 The fields of the Thrift object are deserialized and loaded into a `Partition` object.
 One of these fields is a byte array containing the "row ID partition component".
+This byte array will be passed down the chain into a `HiveSplit` and eventually into a `PageSource`.

-When a connector reads rows from a file, it passes this partition component to the reader.
-Assuming the SQL query explicitly references the `$row_id` pseudo-column, the reader constructs a unique row component for each row from the row number and the row group.
-It concatenates this row component with the partition component and returns the combined value as the `$row_id` field.
+If the SQL query explicitly references the `$row_id` pseudo-column, when a page source reads rows from a file, it sets `appendRowNumber` to true so it receives row numbers from the reader.
+Then the page source coerces the row number block (type `long`) into a row ID block (type `SqlVarBinary`) by concatenating the bytes of the row number, the row group ID, and the partition ID into a single blob.
-Possibly instead of passing the partition component directly, it passes a function the reader can use to construct a row ID from the row number and the row group.

 ## Adoption Plan

 This should be completely ignorable for all existing clients that use Presto.
-Everything is API compatible, and no table or SQL query should have a column named `$row_id` (or anything else that begins with a dollar sign).
+Everything is API compatible, and no table or SQL query should have a column named `$row_id` (or anything else that begins with a dollar sign that is not a documented Presto pseudo-column).

 ## Test Plan